 QUEEN’S GARDEN PORTION

-Once you get to the end of the switchbacks, you’ll end up at the bottom of the canyon for awhile.
-There’s less hoodoos and more trees, snow, and flat ground.
+Once you get to the end of the switchbacks, you’ll end up at the bottom of the canyon for a while.
+There are fewer hoodoos and more trees, snow, and flat ground.
 It’s a good area if you are planning to each lunch somewhere.
 I would say it’s at least a 20-minute walk until you start the ascent up Queen’s Garden.
 Here you’ll begin hiking up another ridge of hoodoos.
 This side provides you with a whole different landscape than Navajo Loop.
 Queen’s Garden felt shallower and that you were almost at eye level with the hoodoos.
 There are also a lot of tunnels and holes you get to walk through.
 Navajo Loop had taller features so it felt more like you were in a deep canyon.

 This was a super fun hike!
 It was nice and relaxing unlike Angels Landing in Zion.
 There are a lot of picture opportunities and places where you can really explore.
 If I were to do this hike again, I would probably start earlier in the morning or right before sunset to see what the lighting would be like.
 Overall, great for all ages and the scenery kept you interested the whole way.